Kick it Out will achieve this primarily by focussing on four objectives;

 The logo is available to any local clubs and projects supporting our aims.
 If you want to use it on any promotional materials, please feel free to copy it from our site and let us know so we can see if we can help.
 Help us spread the message - there is no place in sport for racism or discrimination.

-Barrow Mayor, Councillor John Murphy recently received a delegation from Malawi and he handed over the latest kit donated by local clubs - a Vickers Juniors football strip donated by Hawcoat Park.
+Councillor John Murphy is pictured receiving a delegation from Malawi and he handed over the latest kit donated by local clubs - a Vickers Juniors football strip donated by Hawcoat Park.

 Marcel Chisi was visiting Barrow as part of a sponsored trip to England to raise awareness of the problems facing Malawi.